starswap/WBGSAlgorithms/README.md

 And then we will do some other interesting and useful ones from Number Theory, Linguistics and Cryptography.
 Any contributions, no matter what language or algorithm are welcome.
 If you have any suggestions for algorithms, send me an email and I will add it into the schedule.
-If you are interested in participating, it would be helpful if you could Watch the repository from the top right corner of the page to let me know that you are interested.
+If you are interested in participating, it would be helpful if you could edit the participants.txt file with your name and chosen language.
 You will need a GitHub account to do this.

-The project will start next Monday 20th July.
+The project will start next Monday 20th July, as the first day of the holidays.
+We will try to get in a full 6 weeks of algorithming, which should be great preparation for the start of 6th Form.
 But until then, you can familiarise yourself with GitHub using the GitHub Instructions that I have published above, and also with the format of the project using the starter algorithm for this weekend (In the Algorithms Folder).
 This is an implementation of a divisibilty test for numbers divided by 7.
+The practise problem should be a bit of a challenge, but don't worry if you can't manage it, as I will publish a full solution and we will start simply with Linear Search on Monday, which everyone should be able to do.

 NB: This might make a good way to practise your JS if you are doing the Code Academy JS as Dr Hedges suggested
 NB: If you have missed the start of the project, don't worry.
 You can join at any stage either by catching up or joining in at the given time.